-On any given night in Milwaukee over 1,500 people are homeless…and women and children are now experiencing the fastest growth in homelessness in our nation!
-Milwaukee is the 4th poorest city across the nation and, statistics show that Milwaukee is among the worst cities in the United States for people of color to reside in.
+On any given night in Milwaukee over 800 people are homeless…and women and children are now experiencing a quickly increasing growth in homelessness!
+Milwaukee is one of the poorest cities across the nation and, statistics show that Milwaukee is among the worst cities in the United States for people of color to reside in.

 The reasons are complicated and myriad: 100% live at or below the poverty level; only 40% were assessed as capable of increased employment; as many as 60% suffer from disabling conditions; many are chronically homeless; all are unemployed/ underemployed; and many have completed high school and some post-secondary.

-In 2016, 2,816 women and 3,052 families called IMPACT 2-1-1 for emergency shelter, with only 136 beds for women and 91 rooms for families in the Milwaukee area.
-CCI’s shelter is operating at reduced capacity and can currently serve up to 28 unaccompanied women and 8 family rooms.
-In 2016, 40% of homeless individuals were households with children; CCI served 61 families with 125 children in shelter.
-Those not entering shelter were referred to other services, such as CCI’s Community Case Management program.
+At normal capacity, CCI’s shelter provides 32 beds for women and 8 family rooms.
+Due to COVID-19-related restrictions, CCI’s shelter is operating at reduced capacity and can currently serve up to 28 unaccompanied women and 8 families with children.
+In 2020, 32% of homeless individuals were households with children; CCI served 58 families with 142 children in shelter.
+Those not entering shelter were referred to other services, such as CCI’s Flexible Housing Community Case Management program.

-In 2016 over 40% of homeless individuals in Milwaukee reported a serious mental illness or substance abuse disorder; 65% of CCI’s clients report having at least one disability.
+In 2020, over 41% of homeless individuals in Milwaukee reported a serious mental illness or substance abuse disorder; 75% of CCI’s clients report having at least one disability.
 Often these disabilities are untreated, sometimes for prolonged periods, which makes it challenging to obtain SSI/SSDI benefits.
-The people we serve are women and families, including single fathers and two parent families, and their children, who are facing homelessness.
-Many are dealing with intergenerational poverty, un/under employment, trauma, mental illness, addiction and other health issues.
+The people we serve are women and families, including two parent families, and their children, who are facing homelessness.
+Many are dealing with intergenerational poverty, un/under employment, trauma, mental illness, addiction, and other health issues.

 CCI’s services are interwoven into the very fabric of Milwaukee’s basic needs services.
 CCI continues to be the second-highest provider of shelter nights for women and families in Milwaukee; the largest provider of emergency shelter beds for single women; and our community case management program is a unique service listed as a best practice in Milwaukee’s annual HUD application.